ianmaclarty/amulet/doc/scene_nodes.md

 ![](graphs/scene7.png)

-## Scene node common methods
+## Scene node common fields and methods

-The following methods are common to all scene nodes.
+The following fields and methods are common to all scene nodes.

+### node.hidden {.func-def}

+Determines whether the node and its children are rendered.
+The default is `false`, meaning that the node is rendered.

+Updatable.

+### node.paused {.func-def}

+Determines whether the node and its children's actions are executed.
+The default is `false`, meaning the actions are executed.

+Note that a descendent node's actions might still be executed if it is has another, non-paused, parent.

+Updatable.

+### node.num_children {.func-def}

+Returns the node's child count.

+Readonly.

+### node.recursion_limit {.func-def}

+This determines the number of times the node will be rendered recursively when part of a cycle in the scene graph.
+The default is 8.

+Updatable.

 ### node:tag(tagname) {#node:tag .method-def}